vosbek/memoryme/docs/README.md

    - Download from: https://nodejs.org/
    - Verify installation: `node --version` and `npm --version`

-2. **Python** (Optional) - Only needed for advanced AI features
+2. **Python** (Required for ChromaDB) - Needed for professional vector search
    - Download from: https://python.org/
+   - Version 3.8 or higher required for ChromaDB integration
-   - Note: Application works without Python using fallback embeddings
+   - Note: Application can fallback to legacy vector store without Python

 3. **Git** (for version control)
    - Download from: https://git-scm.com/